-Japanese pop music has millions of fans around the world and even if you feel you need a beginner’s guide to J-Pop, you’ll probably recognise more hits than you realise.
+Japanese pop music has millions of fans around the world.
+Even if you feel you need a beginner’s guide to J-Pop, you’ll probably recognise more hits than you realise.
 You’ll hear J-Pop hits in movies, TV series, anime and video games.
-The genre has produced many of Japan’s biggest and brightest music stars, some of whom are still creating music two decades down the line.
+The genre has produced many of Japan’s biggest and brightest music stars, some of whom are still creating music many decades down the line.

 New to all of this?
 Read on for our guide to J-Pop and the world of popular Japanese music!